 Materials and Supplies

-The ARL is largest shelter in the state of Iowa, caring for many thousands of pets each year!
+The ARL is largest shelter in Iowa, caring for many thousands of pets each year!
 Without federal, state, or United Way funding, community support is the only way that caring for such a large number of animals is possible.
-Intial supplies, including the cage, will be provided.
-Generally, classrooms take on the responsibility of food and enrichment items for the animal after the intial supplies the ARL provides are used up.
+Initial supplies, including the cage, will be provided.
+Generally, classrooms take on the responsibility of food and enrichment items for the animal after the initial supplies the ARL provides are used up.
 We are more than willing to provide you with supplies for your pet, but we are at the mercy of what is donated to us.
 We encourage you to check out the ARL’s Critter Camp Pinterest Board to find cost effective and creative toy ideas for your students to make at home.
 We also encourage teachers to make a Critter Camp Wish List for parents to get involved by making donations to the classroom pet.

-- Name your new friend!
+- Name your new friend

 - Care for your foster pet

-- Socialize – Get them used to being around people
+- Socialize - get them used to being around people

 - Promote adoption